aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 ## Why should you use the Decompose User Task API?

-- **SMART‑compliant output** guarantees that each generated task meets quality criteria (Specific, Measurable, Achievable, Relevant, Time‑bound).
+- **SMART‑compliant output** ensures that each generated task meets the Specific, Measurable, Achievable, Relevant, and Time‑bound criteria.
-- **Built‑in hour‑based time estimation** saves manual calculation and improves forecasting accuracy.
+- **Built‑in hour‑based time estimation** removes the need for manual calculations and improves forecasting accuracy.
-- **Ready‑to‑import file formats** (CSV, XLSX, etc.) streamline integration with Redmine, Jira, Azure DevOps, and other project‑management platforms.
+- **Ready‑to‑import file formats** (CSV, XLSX, etc.) facilitate integration with Redmine, Jira, Azure DevOps, and other project‑management platforms.
-- **Single‑request automation** reduces the effort of manual task breakdown, accelerating project initiation and minimizing human error.
+- **Single‑request automation** enables task breakdown via a single request, accelerating project initiation and minimizing manual effort.

 ## How to Use the Decompose User Task API with SDKs